Learn how to make this quick and easy Bruschetta Recipe! Grilled crusty bread topped with a tomato-basil topping that is a crowd-favorite!

 This recipe can easily be halved or multiplied depending on the number you plan to serve.

-Make ahead.
-You can toast the bread beforehand and add the topping and balsamic drizzle right before serving or even serve the tomato bruschetta topping on the side to allow guests to assemble their own.
+You can toast the bread beforehand and add the topping and balsamic drizzle right before serving.
+Furthermore, you can serve the tomato bruschetta topping on the side to allow guests to assemble their own.

 Bruschetta Recipe